tahaafzal5/personal-website/notes.md

     - contents might stay the same & it will be visible on all subpages OR
     - remove all together & find a new home for its current contents OR
     - contents stay the same for the welcome page but change sligthly for the other subpages
+    - break right-side into top & bottom sections
+        - top
+            - profile-overview
+            - about
+            - skills
+        - bottom
+            - contact-info
+            - logos
+- convert to a React app
+- pull contents from a db instead of hardcoding
+- transform the welcome page into a live "blog"